Quantum anomalous Hall phases in gated rhombohedral graphene: Effective model and classification

-This invariant may be interpreted as the Chern number of the family of projectors $\{\Pi^N,\Pi^S\}$ defined on a unit sphere and is thus guaranteed to take values in the integers.
-For the operators considered in this paper, the integrals of the Berry curvature $\Pi^h d\Pi^h\wedge d\Pi^h$ appropriately normalized are not guaranteed to be integer-valued \cite{bal2019continuous}.
-Whereas absolute phases for the N/S insulators may thus not be defined unambiguously, phases differences as in \eqref{eq:ChernBDI} are indeed well-defined; see \cite{bal2022multiscale,bal2024continuous} and the appendix for more detail.
+Although there are no general guarantees that integrals of this form are well-defined, given appropriate assumptions on $\Pi^N, \Pi^S$ (e.g. \eqref{eq:gluing} in the following sections) the invariant may be interpreted as the Chern number of the family of projectors $\{\Pi^N,\Pi^S\}$ defined by stereographic projection of $\Rm^2$ onto the unit sphere and is thus guaranteed to take values in the integers by their interpretation as Atiyah-Singer indices\cite{bal2022topological, bal2023topological}.
+By contrast, for the operators considered in this paper the integrals of the Berry curvature $\Pi^h d\Pi^h\wedge d\Pi^h$ appropriately normalized are not guaranteed to be integer-valued \cite{bal2019continuous}, and even when they are, are not gauge-invariant.
+Therefore, whereas absolute phases for the N/S insulators may not be defined unambiguously, phase differences as in \eqref{eq:ChernBDI} are indeed well-defined; see Ref \cite{bal2022multiscale,bal2024continuous} and the appendix for more detail.

-The Hamiltonian $H_I$ and corresponding bulk insulators $H^{N/S}_B$ satisfy the ellipticity conditions of \cite{bal2022topological,quinn2024approximations}.
-As a consequence, the bulk-edge correspondence \cite{bal2022topological,quinn2024approximations} applies and the asymmetry of $H_I$ (heuristically defined as the number of edges modes propagating in one direction in excess of those propagating in the opposite direction) is then exactly given by the above BDI.